betterscientificsoftware/bssw.io/Articles/ContainersForResearchSoftware.md

 RUN apt-get update && apt-get install -y python-numpy python-scipy python-matplotlib

 ```
 We can save this file as 'Dockerfile' and run `docker build --tag mypythonimage` in the same directory.
 Docker will run the commands in the Dockerfile and create an image with the name "mypythonimage".
+In the `RUN` command, you can put any sequence of commands that you would normally execute, so for example, you could use `wget` to download some external software, and then `cmake` and/or `make install` to install it in the image.
 If you have an account at an online registry, it is also possible to `docker push` the image to the registry, so it can be shared with others.

-### TODO: Online with github and automatic image building
+### Online with github and automatic image building

+Once you have a `Dockerfile` describing your software stack, it is only natural to put the Dockerfile under revision control, and push it to a repository, such as [github](https://github.com).
+With a little bit more work, it is also possible to have it [build automatically every time you make a revision](https://docs.docker.com/docker-hub/builds/) and store the image in an online registry.
+Dockerhub polls github, and rebuilds your image online, every time ([quay.io](https://quay.io) also offers a similar service).

-### TODO: Continuous integration testing in docker images
+### Continuous integration testing in docker images

+Once you have an image in an online registry (such as dockerhub or quay.io), you can point your users at it, and they will
+be able to use it to run your application.
+Another useful application of container technology is in automated testing or continuous integration.

+TODO: create a "development image"
+TODO: mention bitbucket pipelines

 ### TODO: HPC with shifter and singularity

+### TODO: Cloud computing with docker

 <!---